josephjaspers/blackcat_tensors/docs/aliases.md

 # Aliases

 BlackCat_Tensor's defines a numerous amount of user-types.

-Two template arguments are commonly supplied, value_type, (scalar type) and allocator_t (how to allocate the memory).

 #### The Core Tensor Types:
 ```cpp